xing5/voice-note-plus/doc/PRD.md

 ### Acceptance Criteria
 - User can successfully input voice and receive clear, AI-polished text.
 - Both original transcription and AI-polished text are displayed to the user.
+- Notes are automatically saved, categorized, and given meaningful titles.
+- Users can easily browse, filter, and search through their notes collection.
 - Historical outputs persist locally and remain retrievable across page reloads.
 - Application remains performant and responsive on supported browsers.
 - Text polishing is performed exclusively by the AI model, with no fallback to rule-based processing.